pulumi/pulumi-hugo/themes/default/content/blog/2022-03-31-go-generics-with-pulumi/index.md

 }
 ```

-This is obviously rather contrived, but hopefully you can see the power of using generics as an interface for platform engineering.
-Our `AddComponent` implementation for nginx could return a deployment, a service, an ingress, with horizontal pod auto-scalers, or any other resource that you want.
+This is rather contrived, but hopefully you can see the power of using generics as an interface for platform engineering.
+Our `AddComponent` implementation for nginx could return a deployment, a service, an ingress with horizontal pod auto-scalers, or any other resource that you want.

 ## Using the Components